elter-prj/elter-data-node/README.md

 # Vagrant Local-Host Development

-Included in this repository is a Vagrant directory, the readme and contents of which allow for a local deployment of Get-IT and 52N SOS app's running on an Ubuntu Precise based VM.
+Included in this repository is a Vagrant directory, the readme and contents of which allow for a local deployment of Get-IT and 52N SOS apps running on an Ubuntu Precise based VM.

 # Data Handling